Step 3: Junior T&Cs / parental consent form

 - Students must not go to the beach after dark.

 The school does not tolerate mental or physical abuse of any sort.
-Any report of abusive behaviour will be investigated by the school Student Services and/or Principal.
+Any report of abusive behaviour will be investigated by Student Services and/or management.
 In instances where the behaviour is deemed to be sufficiently severe the school reserves the right to send students home at their discretion.

 In the form below, parents/guardians must report any physical or mental illness, allergy, disability or condition that may interfere with their ability to successfully carry out their programme, that may impact the health or well being of any other student/staff member, that may require monitoring, treatment or emergency intervention during the student’s stay.
 St Brelade’s College reserves the right to refuse an applicant or terminate their enrolment if their participation represents a risk to their own health and safety and well-being or to the health and safety and well-being of other students or staff.
 In this event, no refund will be given and all costs of repatriation will be the responsibility of the parents/guardians.